bp-7/MultiParameterContinuation/README.md

 ### Dependencies

-You will need to download the library 'pymanopt' which can be found [here](https://www.pymanopt.org/).
+You will need to download the library `pymanopt` which can be found [here](https://www.pymanopt.org/).
 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10